Mecha'thun Warrior Deck List Guide - Descent of Dragons December 2019

 Mecha'thun Warrior Strategy

 Your aim throughout the game should be a mix of drawing cards whilst maintaining a safe Health total.
 When it comes to using removal like Slam, Shield Slam, and Execute, you should try to match the pace in which your opponent plays cards.
 Any Mana you have spare you can use to draw cards using Acolyte of Pain, Battle Rage, and the combination of Harrison Jones and Weapons Project.
-Additionally, when playing the copy of Emperor Thaurissan in your deck, it is essential that it discounts at least 1 copy of Whirlwind or your The Boomship.
-When you eventually draw through your entire deck, you should look to have the following 5 cards in your hand:
+When you eventually draw through your entire deck, you should look to have the following 6 cards in your hand:

-Assuming you have no other cards on the board or in your deck, this 5-card combo is your final win condition.
+Assuming you have no other cards on the board or in your deck, this 6-card combo is your final win condition.
 Playing The Boomship will pull out Malygos and Mecha'thun from your hand.
-From there, you can use your two copies of Whirlwind, which you should have the Mana available for due to the discounts from Emperor Thaurissan, to kill off your Malygos and Mecha'thun to end the game.
+From there, you can use your remaining 1 Mana to cast Whirlwind following your 2 copies of Inner Rage to finish off Malygos and Mecha'thun to end the game.

 Against Control, there will be very little pressure put on you, so you can focus more heavily on drawing cards.
 Both copies of Warpath should not be necessary so you can use one of them to set up a large Battle Rage or to simply maximise the card draw from Acolyte of Pain.
 Aside from disruption cards like Hecklebot, you should have no issues defeating Control decks as you will have complete freedom to draw your deck and win the game.